Checklist for publishing on the Analysis Function website

 If the day of the week is relevant, put it before the date.

-Write out months in full, unless you have limited space in a table of data, then abbreviations can be used.
+Write out months in full, unless you have limited space in a table of data, in which case abbreviations can be used.

 Email addresses